 - A.2.3 As per Clause 8(13) of CERC regulation, Generators have to raise Arrear Bills within three months from the receipt of Tariff Order from CERC.
 Based on above clauses, SJVN is raising arrear bills to its beneficiaries of NJHPS and RHPS after receipt of CERC orders from time to time.
-The Arrear bills are to be recovered or refunded as per CERC order in single instalments or multiple instalments. - A.2.4 PSPCL had unilaterally taken the repayment date on 90th day from the date of issue of Tariff order instead of SJVN bill issue date. - A.2.5 The Clause 8(13) of CERC regulation is very clear arrear bills can be issued within three months from the date of tariff order rather than payment of Energy Bills from the date of Tariff order. - A.2.6 Further, PSPCL had deducted interest on negative arrear bills.
+The Arrear bills are to be recovered or refunded as per CERC order in single instalments or multiple instalments. - A.2.4 Further, he stated that PSPCL had unilaterally taken the repayment date on 90th day from the date of issue of Tariff order instead of SJVN bill issue date. - A.2.5 The Clause 8(13) of CERC regulation is very clear, arrear bills can be issued within three months from the date of tariff order rather than payment of Energy Bills from the date of Tariff order. - A.2.6 While, PSPCL had deducted interest on negative arrear bills.
 This had resulted into accumulation of Late Payment Surcharge (LPS). - A.2.7 PSPCL may be directed to treat the bill date when the bills had been issued and not to charge any interest negative bills which is contrary to any CERC regulation.
-Further, PSPCL may be directed to pay the LPS on delayed payments to avoid any penal action provided in CERC regulation. - A.2.8 The matter was discussed in 68th NRPC meeting (18th August 2023) held in Udaipur, wherein both parties agreed to solve the matter mutually. - A.2.9 Further, the agenda was discussed in 48th Commercial Sub-Committee Meeting (held on 04.12.2023).
+Further, PSPCL may be directed to pay the LPS on delayed payments to avoid any penal action provided in CERC regulation. - A.2.8 He informed that the matter was discussed in 68th NRPC meeting (18th August 2023) wherein both parties agreed to solve the matter mutually. - A.2.9 Further, the agenda was discussed in 48th Commercial Sub-Committee Meeting (held on 04.12.2023).
 Forum agreed that PSPCL is not in compliance with CERC regulation.
-Therefore, PSPCL was advised to resolve this issue in accordance with CERC regulation.
+Therefore, PSPCL was advised to resolve this issue in accordance with CERC regulation and PSPCL agreed to solve the case in line with CERC regulation. - A.2.10 SJVN representative highlighted that till now no action has been done by PSPCL in this regard. - A.2.11 There was no representative from PSPCL in the meeting. - A.2.12 Chairperson, NRPC take serious note of absence of PSPCL in meeting.